digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 If you plan to use cross-account key usage then the permission for key rotation in Canton, namely `kms:CreateKey`, does not have to be configured as it does not apply in that use case.

-To be able to make the API calls to the AWS KMS, Canton uses the `standard AWS credential access
+To make the API calls to the AWS KMS, Canton uses the `standard AWS credential access
 <https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html>`_.
 For example, the standard
 environment variables of `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` can be used.
 Alternatively, you can specify an AWS profile file (e.g. use a temporary access